 - 1. The University Executive is responsible for ensuring appropriate due diligence has been undertaken in respect of the University's legal, financial, reputational and ethical responsibilities. - 2.
-A Partnership Delivery Approval Panel then considers whether the proposal meets the UK Quality Code for Higher Education.
-The delivery of new partnership provision is ultimately approved by the Universities Education Committee, on behalf of Senate.
+A Partnership Delivery Approval Panel then considers whether the proposal meets the expectations and indicators of sound practice of the QAA Quality Code Chapter B10: Managing Higher Education Provision with Others, with regards to the management and operation of the partnership and that the academic standards and the quality of the student experience are assured in line with the remaining chapters of the QAA Quality Code.
+The delivery of new partnership provision is ultimately approved by the University's Education Committee, on behalf of Senate.